iBoxx EUR Financials Index data provided by Markit Group Ltd

 i) Senior Financials Spreads

-Senior financial spreads have started to tighten in 2017 and senior debt has remained fairly well-bid into potential for higher rates and steeper curves – and recovery in bank credit metrics.
-Supply has been taken down well, and most investors have decent (rising) exposures to senior bank debt.
+Senior financial spreads have started to tighten in 2017 and senior debt has remained fairly well-bid into potential for higher rates and steeper curves – helped mainly by the recovery in bank credit metrics.
+Supply has been taken down well although it has not been at all heavy, and most investors have decent (rising) exposures to senior bank debt.
 Secondary market bond liquidity is poor, turnover and volumes very low.
 There’s a growing confidence in the financials sector and we can think that the outperformance in financials versus non-financials is set to continue through 2017.

 ii) Senior Financials Spreads 2015-